Posey (18CH281)

 fragmented, and much of it had been recovered from plow- and Navy-disturbed

 contexts, samples were submitted for zooarchaeological analysis.
-The assemblage
+David Landon

-recovered from contemporary sites occupied by the Chesapeake English, however,
+sites occupied by the Chesapeake English, however, the differences are

 Grace Brush of Johns Hopkins University collected and analyzed two soil